 In 1949 Agnes Twiston Hughes became the sole principal of J W Hughes & Co, but was later joined by Barry Clive Kentish.
 Agnes Hughes, was well known and respected in the local community, and practised until 1961 when she retired.
 In 1976, the practice moved to new premises at Bank House, Lancaster Square, Conwy and 164 Conway Rd, Llandudno Junction, and Barry Kentish was joined as a partner by Peter Gerrard Shields.

-Following Barry Kentish’s retirement, Peter Shields was joined in Partnership by Donald Roberts and Alun Thomas.
+Following Barry Kentish’s retirement, Peter Shields was joined in Partnership by Donald Roberts.
+Thereafter Alun Thomas joined the practice.
 For a brief period of some 8 years, the firm also had an office in Penmaenmawr.
 In 1991, J W Hughes & Co took over the Llandudno firm of Cooper Cummings, and Cathy Cooper became a partner.
 The firm moved to its present offices at 27 Augusta Street, Llandudno in 1992.

 Sadly, in 1993 Peter died at the young age of 43, but left a lasting legacy of care and commitment to clients, which endures to the present day.
 Cathy Cooper has since retired.